Richard Lucian Page

 Richard Lucian Page (December 20, 1807 – August 9, 1901) was a United States Navy officer who joined the Confederate States Navy and later became a brigadier general in the Confederate States Army during the American Civil War.

 Early life

-Richard L. Page was born in Clarke County, Virginia on December 20, 1807, to William Byrd Page (1768–1812) and Ann (Lee) Page (b.1776).
-He has a maternal cousin in the future Confederate Full General Robert E. Lee and a paternal cousin of the poet Thomas Nelson Page.
-Another maternal relative is Charles Lee who was U.S. Attorney General during the Washington Administration and the John Adams Administration.
+Richard L. Page was born in Clarke County, Virginia on December 20, 1807, to William Byrd Page (1768–1812) and Ann (Lee) Page (b.
+1776).
+He was a maternal cousin of future Confederate general Robert E. Lee and a paternal cousin of the poet Thomas Nelson Page.
+He was also maternally related to Charles Lee, who was U.S. Attorney General during the Washington Administration and the John Adams Administration.
 He attended the common schools in Clarke County and in Alexandria, Virginia.

 Early military service

 Richard Lucian Page joined the U.S. Navy as a midshipman on March 12, 1824, and his first assignment in 1824–1825 was on board USS John Adams of the U.S. Navy West Indies Squadron led by Commodore David Porter.
 In 1825, he was ordered to USS Brandywine and was with the crew when it carried General Marquis de Lafayette back to France under the leadership of U.S. Navy Captain Charles Morris.
 Now in Europe, Midshipman Page was transferred to USS Constitution where he served with this U.S. Navy Mediterranean Squadron ship until it returned to the port of Boston, Massachusetts on Independence Day, 1828.

 Page's next assignment came on USS Constellation after which he prepared for his naval examination.
 In 1830–1834, Passed Midshipman and Sailing Master Richard Page served on board USS Concord with the U.S. Navy Mediterranean Squadron.

 On March 26, 1834, Richard Page was commissioned a U.S. Navy Lieutenant and was ordered to serve on USS Enterprise which was going overseas.
 He was then transferred to USS Ontario, then transferred back to Enterprise and then finally landing on USS Peacock which brought him back to the United States in October 1837.
 After his around-the-world tour of duty, Lieutenant Page was given a two-year leave of absence to visit Europe in 1837–1839.

 Upon returning to duty in 1839, Page will serve at the Gosport Navy Yard as an ordnance officer.
 During this tour of duty at Norfolk, he married a local woman, Alexina Taylor, in 1841; they would have four children.
 After duty at the navy yard, he then took to the seas again on board USS Macedonian for two years.
 In 1844–1845, he was back with the U.S. Navy Mediterranean Squadron on board USS Fairfield.
 Upon returning to the United States in 1845, he served with the docked USS Pennsylvania at the U.S. Navy Norfolk Naval Ship Yard.